TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 - `pagesection`

-  - Used to store "parts of a page", for example used to store Typoscript snippets and compiled frontend templates.
+  - Used to store "parts of a page", for example used to store `TypoScript`:pn: snippets and compiled frontend templates.
   - Content is compressed by default to reduce database memory and storage overhead.
   - **groups**: all, pages